Updated 25/05/2026

 What biological mechanisms explain women’s greater sensitivity to dementia risk factors?

-The precise mechanisms are not yet fully understood, but leading hypotheses include differential oestrogen signalling in brain inflammation, sex-specific patterns of Alzheimer’s pathology accumulation, and differences in how immune cells (microglia) respond to injury.
+According to the UC San Diego researchers, the precise mechanisms are not yet fully understood, but leading hypotheses include differential oestrogen signalling in brain inflammation, sex-specific patterns of Alzheimer’s pathology accumulation, and differences in how immune cells (microglia) respond to injury.
 Research in PubMed is actively exploring these pathways.
 Understanding these mechanisms could lead to sex-specific drugs and interventions that are more effective than current treatments.

 Source: Scientists discover why Alzheimer’s risk hits women so much harder